-- A Adjuster link-to-alternator bolt B Adjuster link-to-engine bolt - C and D Alternator mounting bolts
+- A Adjuster link-to-alternator bolt - B Adjuster link-to-engine bolt switched on.
+If the belt is too tight the bearings in the water pump and/or alternator will soon be damaged.

+C and D Alternator mounting bolts

 - 6 Once the tension is correct, tighten the remaining adjuster link bolt, front mounting bolt and rear mounting bolt in that order. - 7 If a new belt has been fitted the tension should be rechecked and adjusted again if necessary after the engine has run for approximately ten minutes.